 If it weren’t for the strong polemic, or refutation of error as stated in this epistle, Christianity could have become a subset of Judaism.
-Lest one today think this thought far-fetched, Galatians 1:6-9 informs the reader that the whole church was already duped!
+Lest we today think this thought farfetched, Galatians 1:6–9 informs us that the whole church was already duped!
 In this line of thought, Paul adds in 4:11, I fear for you, that perhaps I have labored over you in vain.
-Interestingly, this is the only epistle that Paul wrote that does not begin with, or in some way include, a positive beginning note to its readers; this underscores the serious tone relative to the dire consequences to the primitive Christian Church as a whole if there was to be no immediate course correction.
+Interestingly, this is the only epistle that Paul wrote that does not begin with, or in some way include, a positive beginning note to its readers; this absence underscores the serious tone relative to the dire consequences to the primitive Christian Church as a whole—if there was to be no immediate course correction.

 B. SANCTIFICATION BY FAITH ALONE

-In addition to correcting the doctrine of Salvation, Paul carries the economy of “by faith alone” forward and incorporates it into the doctrine of Sanctification.
-I.e., sanctification in the life of the believer is also achieved by faith alone!
+In addition to correcting the doctrine of salvation, Paul carries the economy of “by faith alone” forward and incorporates it into the doctrine of sanctification.
+Sanctification in the life of the believer is also achieved by faith alone!
 In 5:25 he summarily states in this regard, If we live by the Spirit, let us also walk by the Spirit.
-This too is an important aspect of the book.
+This instruction is also an important aspect of the book.
 If the Holy Spirit does indeed dwell in the life of the believer (after being saved cf. Romans 8:9), then it stands to reason that He will mature the believer by His internal guidance and conviction of sin in His own way and timing.
-Galatians 3:3 in this regard adds, Having begun by the Spirit, are you now being perfected by the flesh?
+Galatians 3:3b in this regard adds, Having begun by the Spirit, are you now being perfected by the flesh?

-Related to both salvation and sanctification by the economy of faith alone, the OT states that Abraham believed God and it was reckoned to him as righteousness (Genesis 15:6; Galatians 3:6).
+Related to both salvation and sanctification by the economy of faith alone, the OT states that Abraham believed God, and it was reckoned to him as righteousness (Galatians 3:6; cf. Genesis 15:6).
 God’s economies of salvation and sanctification have always been by belief versus works.
-Paul reasons here that even in the OT, belief has always been the means of salvation and sanctification, versus keeping the law.
-And in the epistle to the Galatians, he adds yet another very convincing argument in this regard: One need keep in mind that the dispensation of the Law does not occur until 430 years after the Abrahamic Covenant/The Promise (cf. Galatians 3:17).
-Accordingly, if keeping the Mosaic Law was God’s intended way of salvation, then what about all those who lived before the Mosaic law was given?
+Paul reasons here that even in the OT, belief has always been the means of salvation and sanctification versus keeping the Law.
+And in the epistle to the Galatians, he adds yet another very convincing argument in this regard: we need keep in mind that the dispensation of the Law does not occur until 430 years after the Abrahamic Covenant/The Promise (cf. Galatians 3:17).
+Accordingly, if keeping the Mosaic Law was God’s intended way of salvation, then what about all those who lived before the Mosaic Law was given?

 V. UNDERSTANDING CHALLENGING PASSAGES